syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | Windows Forms | Syncfusion
+title: Getting Started with PDF Viewer | Windows Forms | Syncfusion
-description: This section describes about how to create PdfViewer control in Windows Forms application.
+description: This section describes about the steps to create PDF Viewer in WinForms application from designer as well as manually from code.
 platform: windowsforms
 control: PdfViewerControl
 documentation: ug